I beg to move, That the Bill be now read a Second time.

 The Children’s Society has today released a report which found that parents said they spent on average around £315 on primary and £337 on secondary school uniforms per child.
 These reports may not all present the same picture of the cost of school uniforms for parents and will depend, as my hon.
 Friend the Member for Wantage (David Johnston) pointed out, on what is included in the survey.
 How many pairs of trousers, for example, are included in what parents buy for their children?
 However, I think we can all agree that the cost can have an impact, particularly on lower-income families, and that it is therefore crucial that school uniform costs are affordable.
 That is why this Bill is so important and why statutory guidance is needed.

 Many schools have, in fact, already made efforts to support vulnerable families with the cost of school uniforms, whether through pupil premium grants or through second-hand uniform schemes such as the school uniform exchange in Barnsley, as pointed out by the hon.
 Member for Barnsley East (Stephanie Peacock).
 I would like to see every school finding a way to make second-hand uniforms available.
-My younger brother, who you know, Mr Speaker, had the advantage of wearing my hand-me-downs on occasion, and it did not do him any harm.
+My younger brother, whom you know, Mr Speaker, had the advantage of wearing my hand-me-downs on occasion, and it did not do him any harm.

 My hon.
 Friend the Member for Bury North (James Daly) is right that schools should be able to help the poorest families with the costs of school uniform.
 This Bill sends a clear signal to schools that the costs of the school uniform must not be a barrier to parents choosing a particular school for their child or for a child attending a particular school.
 School uniforms must not be unreasonably priced, and schools must not disregard the importance of achieving value for money for parents.
 We will be producing statutory guidance on the cost aspects of school uniforms that makes it clear to both parents and schools that uniforms must be affordable and value for money.
 We will be engaging, as I have said, with key stakeholders to understand their views as statutory guidance on uniform costs is drafted.

-One school in Ilford South has written to me of their concerns about items that are not strictly part of the school uniform—for example, hairbands that have to be black or the overcoats that the girls wear to school.
+One school in Ilford South has written to me of its concerns about items that are not strictly part of the school uniform—for example, hairbands that have to be black or the overcoats that the girls wear to school.
 I wonder whether the guidance that is being prepared could include some flexibility, so that schools cannot specify things that are not school uniform and therefore increase the financial burden on parents.

 The non-statutory guidance says that branded items should be kept to a minimum, and we support that view.
 On issues such as hairbands, I would ask the hon.
 Gentleman to visit the Thomas Jones school in Saint Mark’s road in west London, which has very strict guidance for pupils on issues such as hairbands and other things—small things, such as not having dangly keyrings hanging from their school bags.
 The consequence is that pupils there are very smart, despite the fact that many of them come from disadvantaged backgrounds.
 It does create a sense of community, a sense of work ethic and a sense of equality among children from different financial backgrounds.
 Issues such as hairbands can, sometimes, be more important than the hon.
 Gentleman might think.